-CLICK HERE TO WATCH VIRTUAL MASS for the 25th Sunday in Ordinary Time.
+WATCH VIRTUAL MASS for the First Sunday of Advent.

-The recording will available to watch throughout the weekend starting at 4:00pm on Saturday.
+The recording will be available to watch throughout the weekend starting at 4:00pm on Saturday.

 Here are some ideas to enhance your experience for Praying the Mass Remotely.